General Gardening Tips

 Install cloches, hoop houses, cold frames or even just floating row cover over borderline-hardy vegetables such as lettuce, spinach, and root vegetables.
 Just a few degrees of protection can extend your harvest season dramatically.

 Save yourself some headaches by mulching any unused beds with at least two inches of leaves or straw.
 Heavy winter rain falling on bare soil is the biggest cause of hard, compacted soil that is difficult to work with.
-Unless you are already growing overwintering vegetables or cover crops, mulch is the best way to prevent this problem.
+Unless you are already growing

-Fruit and Berry Gardening Tips
+Fruit and Berries

 Remove fallen fruit, especially if you have had problems with insect damage.
 If you have had trouble with fungal diseases, you may want to remove leaves as well.
 If you suspect a disease problem or major insect infestation, you may want to throw affected debris out with the yard waste rather than composting it at home.
 Both beneficial and harmful insects can overwinter in fallen leaves.